ClockKo/clockko-team04-althub-project/iac/README.md

 The script will:
 - Build the app if needed
 - Sync `dist/` to S3 (delete removed files)
-- Invalidate `/index.html` on CloudFront
+- If CloudFront is enabled in the frontend stack, invalidate `/index.html` and print the CloudFront URL.
-- Print the CloudFront URL
+   Otherwise, the S3 Website endpoint will serve the SPA.

 ## Backend stack: provision infra (ECS/RDS)